Managing secrets begins with creating a secret scope. A secret scope is collection of secrets identified by a name.

 The names are considered non-sensitive and are readable by all users in the workspace.

-Scopes are created with permissions controlled by ACLs.
+Scopes are created with permissions controlled by secret ACLs.
 By default, scopes are created with

 You can also override the default and explicitly grant

 MANAGE permission to all users when you create the scope.
-In fact, you must do this if your account does not have the Premium plan and above.
+In fact, you must do this if your account does not have the Premium plan or above.

 Secret scope names are case insensitive.